 August 2018.
 Most of the buildings have a little plaque outside providing some very basic information (in Chinese) of what you’re looking at.
 This pavilion is called Multimedia Room and through the garbled content of my translation app I learned that it was made by a German architect who wanted to show that “the multimedia experience is not only confined to the virtual space, but also has characteristics that enable people to truly gather together in reality”.
 Not that I could particularly feel any of that when I opened the door and wandered inside to be met by nothing but must, dirt, discarded litter and shattered glass.

 August 2018.
 Bridge Teahouse was presented to the park by the Mexican architect Fernando Romero.
 My translation of its accompanying plaque was so mangled it was pretty much gobbledygook.
 I can only guess, as its name suggests, that it would have made a lovely teahouse with its location overlooking a pretty green stream.
 There are some decent fish to be had too judging by the two dudes I saw attempting to catch some dinner.

 August 2018.
 This curious giant sculpture is Zen Space by a group of Swiss architects from The Institute of Technology in Zurich.
 It’s described as “a cube that follows the scale of typical human activities such as standing and reading and then being extended into three dimensional collisions that symbolize the confusion of humanity”.
 Hmm, and there was me thinking it just made a good selfie.
 It was impossible for me to squeeze all of the park’s cool stuff into one travel report, so look out for my second installment, published tomorrow!

-For more on my adventures in this largely unknown city check out my other 5s on Jinhua.
+For more on my adventures in this largely unknown city check out my other reports on Jinhua.